Giving Compass' Take:

 We connect donors to learning resources and ways to support community-led solutions.
 Learn more about us.

 Then in late September, Hurricane Helene hit.
 The storm dumped nearly 14 inches of rain on Asheville, causing roads and neighborhoods to flood and killing nearly 100 people statewide.
 UNC Asheville, a campus of 2,900 undergraduates, lost electricity and running water.
 Students and faculty relocated.
-Classes were canceled and will be held virtually for the rest of the semester.
-College student voting after a hurricane is difficult because students are in survival mode.
+Classes were canceled and will be held virtually for the rest of the semester, demonstrating the difficulty college students have faced and the challenges student voting after a hurricane will pose.

 Read the full article about college student voting after Hurricane Helene by Jackie Flynn Mogensen at Mother Jones.